 2 / Definition of a serious accident

-3 / Physics of the meltdown and associated phenomena
+3 / Physics of heart melting and related phenomena

-5 / The approach for current operating REP
+5 / The approach adopted for current PWRs in operation

 6 / The approach adopted for the EPR reactor